-33 Recovery assumes that the event would have occurred no earlier than October of the previous fiscal year since recovery is estimated to be up to 6 months after the event.
+33 Recovery assumes that the event would have occurred no earlier than October of the previous fiscal year since recovery is estimated to be up to 6 months after the event budgetary execution.
+This is consistent with the finding regarding disaster financing expenditure, but even more pronounced as there is no consistent activity for Disaster Management throughout the central government budget.
+The assignment of a Disaster Management activity code is ad hoc and limited to a few strategic ministries.